lock14/group-theory-lib/README.md

 # group-theory-lib

-A java library that supplies group theory interfaces
+This a a library exploring the use of group theory interfaces in java.